benthecoder/blog/posts/questions.md

 date: 'Jun 22, 2023'
 ---

-The right [question](https://thoughtcatalog.com/ryan-holiday/2017/09/12-questions-that-will-change-your-life/) at the right time can change the course of a life, still a turbulent mind, or heal an angry heart.
+The right question at the right time can change the course of a life, still a turbulent mind, or heal an angry heart.

+Here are [12 questions](https://thoughtcatalog.com/ryan-holiday/2017/09/12-questions-that-will-change-your-life) that should be asked many times over the course of your life, or even throughout the day.

 > 1. Who Do You Spend Time With?
 > 2. Is This In My Control?